-The 2020 Easter tornado outbreak tore in with gusto in April of this year, letting loose 140 tornados over the Southern and Eastern United States.
-In late summer, we saw another spat of severe weather - hurricanes that leveled huge tracts and sent homeowners scrambling to their storm shelters.
+The US is no stranger to all types of natural disasters, especially during the late summer period, which is why September is national preparedness month (NPM).
+From severe storms and tornados, to hurricanes and flooding, year on year we witness destructive forces of nature impacting homes and communities across the nation.
 As climate change leads to an increasingly volatile world, we find that disaster preparedness is more than just an option for those with extra resources; it needs to be an essential part of life for all of us.

-By default, it’ll be set to ‘total natural disasters’ and the colors on the map will offer you a visual understanding of which areas of the US are most disaster prone.
+By default, the above map will be set to ‘total natural disasters’ and the darker shades of color on the map will offer you a visual understanding of which areas of the US are most disaster prone.
 New York state, for instance, is a dark green: FEMA declared 89 natural disasters between 1953 and 2020.
 Wyoming, the lightest shade on the map, is much less disaster-prone: just twelve disasters have been declared since 1953.

-As you mouse over each state on the map, detailed stats will pop up.
-Mousing over Wyoming, we see a breakdown of the 12 recorded disasters: 3 severe storms, 6 floods, 2 tornados, and 1 disaster related to snow and ice.
+As you hover the mouse over each state on the map, detailed stats will pop up.
+Hovering over Wyoming, we see a breakdown of the 12 recorded disasters: 3 severe storms, 6 floods, 2 tornados, and 1 disaster related to snow and ice.
 Wyoming had no hurricanes or earthquakes during the time in question.

 Making your Home Disaster Resistant

-As a homeowner, you can utilize the map to discover what disasters have been declared in your area since 1953 and make responsible decisions about where to put your limited disaster-preparedness dollars.
+As a homeowner, you can utilize the map to discover what are the most common disasters that have been declared in your area and make responsible decisions about how to put your disaster-preparedness budget to effective use.
 If you live in Kansas, you will want to ensure your house is ready to weather severe storms (Kansas has seen 38 of them since 1951).
 As a resident of Texas, you will still want a storm-ready home, but you may want to make a bigger investment in readying your home for potential floods.

 The interactive disaster map is not only useful for homeowners.
 It also gives property agents ample information to look for in any potential properties they list.
 If a property a prospective buyer is interested in is in an area which has seen multiple tornados, you’ll want to know if the house has a storm shelter and what structural safeguards have been put in place should a storm come in the area.
 Hurricane shutters and storm windows are important assets to inquire about.
 You’ll also want to do more local research to discover if your county and locale is more or less disaster prone than the state as a whole.

-While it’s impossible to predict disaster, a good understanding of historical data and local conditions can enable you to be ‘always ready, always prepared’.
+It’s impossible to predict disasters, which is why it is also worthwhile knowing what to do and what costs to expect when it comes to damage restoration post-disaster.
+Yet, a good understanding of historical data and local conditions can enable you to be ‘always ready, always prepared’.
 You can make informed decisions on where to spend your limited home renovation dollars, and make the upgrades to your home that are most likely to matter in the upcoming years.

 As you work through your own personalized homeowner disaster preparedness plan, you’ll gain new confidence.
 No matter what troubles may come in the future, you’ll be able to greet them with the equilibrium that comes when you know you’ve been responsible and done all that can be done in advance.